Zander Identity Theft Review

 - Communications data

-- Responses to surveys, if you contact them
+- Responses to surveys, if you contact the company

 - Transaction details and financial information

 This may seem like a lot, but it’s actually pretty standard for websites to keep all of this information.
-And believe it or not, I’ve seen identity monitoring services that keep a lot more of your data, including biometrics like fingerprints and DNA.
+And believe it or not, we’ve seen identity monitoring services that keep a lot more data, including biometrics such as fingerprints and DNA.

 Using Zander Insurance